 Notice the capitalized words in Phillip Vales last email?
 Now everyone knows that Capitalized words in correspondence means yelling.
 That is extremely unprofessional behavior by Phillip.
 Extremely unprofessional.
 However Phillip is a lawyer.
 So perhaps lashing out at a client is normal for him.

 Update: On 1-31-16 I was considering contacting Phillip Vales and letting him continue with the patent.
 Over a year has passed since I hired him, and the patent was submitted in August 2015, so the wheels were well in motion.
 However I changed my mind.
 And here's why.
 First, I really have no confidence in him.
 Zero.
 His tone of talking down to me in the last email, including smart remarks and shouting, is totally unacceptable.
 And blatantly unprofessional.
 And second, 2 years have passed and he Phillip never picked up a phone to call me.
-That says a lot right there.
+That says everything I need to know about him.

 Let me add this.
-When you deal with a business that you feel are not living up to reasonable expectations, no one should bend over and take it.
+When you deal with a business that you feel is not living up to reasonable expectations, no one should bend over and take it.
 No one.
 And never loose your temper and engage anyone.
 Be smart.
-Right a review.
-However, I believe a review like I've done here with facts far outweighs a review of unsubstantiated claims and foul language.
-I clearly feel that seven months without any correspondence from Phillip Vales was beyond unacceptable.
-But to be honest, I was planning on waiting a year if I had not heard from him.
+Write a review.
+However, I believe a review like I've done here with facts far outweighs a review with unsubstantiated claims and foul language.
+I clearly feel that all the time that has passed without any correspondence from Phillip Vales was clearly unacceptable.

-Philip Vale has failed miserably in providing me with a completed patent.
-He failed miserably in communicating instructions clearly.
-He relied on emails instead of phone calls which complication my understanding of the patent application process.
+In closing, Philip Vale failed miserably in providing me with a completed patent.
+He failed pathetically in communicating instructions clearly.
+He relied on emails instead of phone calls which complication some of my understanding of the patent application process.
 If anyone is considering a patent attorney in the Sarasota-Venice-Bradenton area, you'd be smart to look elsewhere.
-To say Philip Vale is beyond incompetent would be entirely accurate.
+To say Philip Vale is totally incompetent would be extremely accurate.